blazkol/Chess-Clock/README.md

 # Chess-Clock
 School project written in assembly language

+# Used technologies and hardware
+- Keil uVision
+- Intel 8051 Microcontroller

 # Detailed description
 The program displays the chess clock on the LCD display in the following way: